-- 1. Looked after children are children who, at the time of making an application to a school, are: In the care of a local authority, or being provided with accommodation by a local authority in exercise of its social services functions.
+1. Looked after children are children who, at the time of making an application to a school, are: In the care of a local authority, or being provided with accommodation by a local authority in exercise of its social services functions.
 Previously looked after children: Previously looked after children are children who were looked after, but ceased to be so because they: Were adopted under the Adoption Act 1976 or the Adoption and Children Act 2002, or became subject to a child arrangements order, or became subject to a special guardianship order.
-This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Pupils with a sibling continuing at the school at the time of admissions of the child. - 3.
-Pupils of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstratable skill shortage. - 4.
-Pupils who live closest to the preferred school within the defined area. - 5.
+This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

+2. Pupils with a sibling\ continuing at the school at the time of admissions of the child.

+3. Pupils of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstratable skill shortage.

+- 4. Pupils who live\\ closest to the preferred school within the defined area. - 5.
 Other pupils.

-Please note: The defined area is from the urban area within which criterion ii, and iv operate is defined by the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East.
+Please note: The urban area within which criterion iv operates is defined by the A45 to the West, the B526 Newport Pagnell Road to the North, Wooldale Road to the South and the extent of the Wootton Fields development to the East and South East. (including the properties leading off from Lady Hollow Drive) In addition, the extent of the development known as St Georges Fields.